When Jake told me we were hiring again, I had two contradictory and gut-wrenching reactions: Excited relief, and overwhelming fear. 😬

 Side note: Why the hell do people get so abusive when they don’t get to interview?
 As if calling someone a dickhead is going to make them realize how wrong they were in their hiring decision.
 I mean what the hell?! 🤷🏻♂️

-I started to have flashbacks to conversations with Jake as he flirted with burnout.
-Remembering his struggle to remain upbeat while deflecting a torrent of abusive and unjustifiably cocksure applicants.
+I started to have flashbacks to conversations with Jake as they flirted with burnout.
+Remembering their struggle to remain upbeat while deflecting a torrent of abusive and unjustifiably cocksure applicants.

 As noble as it was, there was nothing the rest of the team could do to lighten the load when it became soul destroying.

 It was like a catalytic scene from a revenge thriller.
 We watched from behind a bulletproof glass window, helpless as our stoic friend on the other side was tortured.
 Battered by hateful comment after hateful comment.
 The John Wick part of me desperate but unable to smash through the window to distribute some verbally-charged vigilante justice. ⚔️